 There are four health networks in South Australia where you may undertake your intern year.
 During this year you may request, or be required, to undertake one or more rotations in any of the locations within the networks.

 - Pre-employment requirements

 - How to apply for an internship in South Australia

 - Applicant categories

 - Frequently Asked Questions

-View the SA Health Careers website.
+View SA Health Careers for further information.